Protein glycosylation in aging-related diseases through the study of Down syndrome as an accelerated aging condition

 Project acronym: GlycoDown

-Name of the project: Protein glycosylation in ageing-related diseases through study of Down syndrome as accelerated ageing condition (Project ID: PZS-2019-02-4277)
+Name of the project: Protein glycosylation in aging-related diseases through the study of Down syndrome as accelerated aging condition (Project ID: PZS-2019-02-4277)

 Project start date: 1 October 2019

 Project end date: 31 May 2023

 Project Co-leader: Prof. Dean Nižetić, Queen Mary University of London

 The total value of the project: 2.200.000,00 HRK

 For more information, please contact: prof. Gordan Lauc, project leader, firstname.lastname@example.org

 Croatia (and the whole of Europe) are suffering from the most unfavorable demographic trends.
 They include high population-aging rates, and an increasing incidence of age-related cognitive impairment, Alzheimer’s dementia (AD), and other aging-related diseases.
 Recently, the immunoglobulin G (IgG) glycome pattern has been reported to be an accurate biomarker of chronological and biological aging, as well as systemic inflammation.